beyarkay/masters-thesis/src/05_results.md

     \label{fig:05_pred_plot_7400_to_8500_lazy}
 \end{figure}

-The first prediction, that of the letter "l", predicted "l" with 76% and "o" with 17%.
-When multiple prediction probabilities for a given time step are greater than 10% (and are not class 50), they are all drawn within the same box.

-The classes for "l" and "o" are 28 and 38 respectively, meaning that the same finger is used, and only the orientation of the hand differs between them.
-As the two classes are similar to one another, it is not unexpected that the model emits a low probability for "o" when "l" is gestured.
-It is also entirely possible that the actual performed gesture was slightly more similar to the gesture for "o" than usual.
+The bottommost plot shows the sensor values over time and is annotated with the keystroke (\texttt{l}, \texttt{a}, \texttt{z}, \texttt{y}, and a space) above the class number (28, 20, 10, 35, 6) which is in parentheses.
+The sensor values are not calibrated to any physical quantities, and are simply the raw values emitted by each sensor.

+The topmost plot shows the probability of each of the classes over time.
+Predictions for the non-gesture class 50 are omitted so that they do not obscure the gesture class observations.
+Each box contains one or more predicted classes, along with the probabilities for each prediction.
+Only probabilities greater than 10% are shown.
+Each box represents the predictions for one time step.
+Some boxes appear to represent the same time step (such as the two boxes for the letter \texttt{a} in the top plot), but in reality occur one or two time steps before/after one another.

+The first prediction (visible as the first box in the topmost plot) shows that for the same timestep, the model predicted that the gesture for the letter "l" was being performed with a probability of 76%, and that it also predicted that the letter "o" might have been performed, with a lower probability of 17%.
+The fact that the model assigned a low probability of "o" being typed is due to the fact that the gestures for the letters "l" and "o" are very similar: they differ only by a slight rotation of the right hand, and use the same finger.

-The letter "a" is predicted with 61% probability at one time step and then is predicted with 97% probability at another time step.
-The fact that there are two boxes indicate that the predictions are done at different time steps.
-Only the one prediction is marked as "correct", because that is the timestep which aligned with the ground truth label.
+The next prediction was for the letter "a".
+The model appears to have predicted the letter "a" twice, once at 97% probability and again at 61% probability.
+The fact that there are two boxes indicate that the predictions were done at different time steps.
+Only the one prediction is marked as "correct", because only the dataset only contains one "a" near this point in time.
 As _Ergo_ does not emit keystrokes for repeated predictions, the end user would be completely unaware of this double prediction.

-A similar situation happens for the keystroke "z", where there is a high probability and low probability of the same keystroke in quick succession.
+A similar situation happens for the next keystroke, "z", where there is a high probability and low probability of the same keystroke in quick succession.
-Predictions made with a probability of less than 50% are marked as incorrect.